IEvangelist/azure-cosmos-dotnet-repository/docs/partitioning-setup.md

 #### Inventory Example

 The below example shows how two or more `IItem` types can share a container and a partitioning strategy.
-This define a `Stock` item which might hold the name, price, size and maybe weight of a piece of `Stock`.
+This defines a `Stock` item that might hold the name, price, size, and maybe weight.
 This is partitioned by the `/stockReferenceNumber`.
-The `StockRecord` item is a collection of `StockRecord`'s, this might be when a piece of stock was added or removed from the inventory, when this occurred and maybe a reason why.
-This is stored in the _same_ container as the `Stock`'s history that is recording.
+The `StockRecord` item is a collection of `StockRecord`'s.
+This record represents when a piece of stock was added or removed from the inventory, when this occurred, and maybe a reason why.
+This is stored in the _same_ container as the `Stock` item whose history it is recording.
 It also shares the same partitioning strategy.
-In the example below it means that all `Stock` and it's `StockRecord`'s are stored in the same logical partition in Cosmos DB.
+In the example below it means that all `Stock` and its `StockRecord`'s are stored in the same logical partition in Cosmos DB.

 ```csharp
 using Microsoft.Azure.CosmosRepository;